 - a.
-An employee will be compensated only for overtime ordered by designated supervisory personnel.
-Overtime shall be discouraged. - b.
+Employees will be compensated only for overtime ordered or authorized by designated supervisory personnel. - b.
 Except for those classes designated exempt, or an employee on approved ten-hour day, four-day workweeks, an employee required to work in excess of eight (8) hours per day or forty (40) hours per week shall be compensated for such overtime with pay at one and one-half times the hourly rate or by compensating time off on the basis of one and one-half hours off for each hour of overtime worked.
 Compensation may be paid in cash when overtime is required for the protection of persons or property, when the granting of time off would seriously disrupt the operations of the department, or in other cases of a unique nature warranting cash payment.
 Compensating time off shall be given in all other cases.
 Such compensating time off shall be used within one (1) year from the time the overtime was performed.
 If the department is unable to schedule and grant the time off within one (1) year, cash payment shall be made in lieu of compensating time. - c.
 All paid leave except sick leave shall be counted as time worked.
-Time worked in excess of eight (8) hours in a day shall not be counted in determining whether an employee has worked in excess of forty (40) hours in a week - d.
+Time worked in excess of eight (8) hours in a day shall not be counted in determining whether an employee has worked in excess of forty (40) hours in a week. - d.
 A part-time employee shall be compensated for overtime at their regular hourly rate of one (1) hour of compensating time off for each hour worked in excess of their normal workday or week; provided, however, for work performed in excess of eight (8) hours per day or forty (40) hours per week, they shall be compensated as provided in Subsection b., above. - e.
 An employee who works overtime shall promptly and accurately report such time in the manner prescribed by the County. - f.
 Overtime shall be distributed fairly among employees insofar as circumstances permit. - g.
 A regular employee required to work on a holiday shall receive, in addition to straight time pay for holiday work, overtime compensation with pay at one and one-half times the hourly rate or by compensating time off on the basis of one and one-half hours off for each hour of overtime worked. - h.
+No overtime is payable in respect to time spent by an employee in Basic Recruit Training.
+This term does not apply to assignments outside the training program during the period of such training. - i.
 Employees covered by the provisions of the Fair Labor Standards Act shall be paid for hours worked as prescribed by the Act.

-- i.
-Payment of overtime resulting from court appearance related to off duty jobs shall be administered as follows: - (1) Overtime incurred as a result of court appearances related to off duty employment in which the off duty employer is another public agency will be compensated. - (2) It is understood by the parties that overtime for court appearances related to off duty employment involving the California State Fair and Exposition will be compensated by the State of California. - j.
+- j.
+Payment of overtime resulting from court appearance related to off-duty jobs shall be administered as follows: - (1) Overtime incurred as a result of court appearances related to off-duty employment in which the off-duty employer is another public agency will be compensated. - (2) It is understood by the parties that overtime for court appearances related to off-duty employment involving the California State Fair and Exposition will be compensated by the State of California. - k.
 Employees shall have a right to request the use of accrued CTO.
 Requests for such use will be approved on the date(s) requested where possible, or as reasonably close to the requested date as possible.
 The employer shall also have the authority to require the use of accrued CTO.
 Where such requirement is made, the employer shall seek to work with the employee on scheduling specific dates.